-Identify the major environmental and public health issues of concern and indicate their relative importance to the design of the subdivision.
+Identify the major environmental and public health issues of concern and indicate their relative importance to the design of the project and the intended activities.
 Identify potential impacts as they relate to, (but are not restricted by) the following:

 - change in drainage pattern

 - flooding potential

 - landscape impacts of excavation and construction

+- the need for established access ways /footpaths/boardwalks

-- loss of natural features, habitats and species by construction and operation
+- loss of natural features, habitats, niches and species by construction and operation

 - pollution of potable, coastal, surface and ground water

+- solid waste disposal

 - Air pollution

-- capacity and design parameters of proposed sewage and wastewater treatment facility.
+- capacity and design parameters of proposed sewage treatment facility.

 - socio-economic and cultural impacts.

 - risk assessment

 - noise